kubernetes/website/content/zh-cn/docs/concepts/storage/persistent-volumes.md

 `ReadWriteOnce`
 : the volume can be mounted as read-write by a single node.
 ReadWriteOnce access mode still can allow multiple pods to access the volume when the pods are running on the same node.
+For single pod access, please see ReadWriteOncePod.

 `ReadOnlyMany`
 : the volume can be mounted as read-only by many nodes.